-This fall, the National League of Cities (NLC) and Local Infrastructure Hub launched a series of bootcamps designed to help small and mid-sized local governments take advantage of the grant opportunities available through the Bipartisan Infrastructure Law.
-Hundreds of communities have already taken advantage of these free trainings – and more are on the way!
+Last fall, the National League of Cities (NLC) and Local Infrastructure Hub launched a series of bootcamps designed to help small and mid-sized local governments take advantage of the grant opportunities available through the Bipartisan Infrastructure Law.
+Hundreds of communities took advantage of these free trainings – and now more are on the way!

-In January, NLC and the Local Infrastructure Hub will kick off five new bootcamps to provide resources and training for communities interested in securing federal grant funds to address sustainable infrastructure needs.
-The new bootcamps include:
+In January 2023, NLC and the Local Infrastructure Hub kicked off five new bootcamps to provide resources and training for communities interested in securing federal grant funds to address sustainable infrastructure needs.
+Those bootcamps included:

-Energy Efficiency & Conservation Block Grant Program ($550 million available)
+- Energy Efficiency and Conservation Block Grant Program

 Helps communities implement strategies to reduce fossil fuel emissions; implement renewable energy projects; and improve energy efficiency in the transportation, building, and other appropriate sectors. *Please note that the bootcamp will be focused on technical assistance for cities with populations of 35,000 and above, or from representatives of cities from the ten most populous cities within each state.
 Other communities will be eligible to apply for this program through their state, and support for those communities will be available from the Local Infrastructure Hub at a later date.